masomaster/mancala/setup.md

 - As a user, I want to be able to pick which side of the board is mine.
 - As a user, I want to see a label so I know which side of the board is mine.
 - As a user, I want to see individual seed images in each pit (rather than a number)
+- As a user, I want to be able to set my name instead of "Player 1" or "Player 2"
+- As a user, I want to be able to click a button to get a pop-up with information on mancala and its history.

 # Overall UI